 Sage may be commonly used as a stuffing for Thanksgiving turkey nowadays, but it’s actually more than just a simple culinary herb, as it’s also been used to help improve a variety of health issues.
 The earliest record of its medicinal use can be traced back thousands of years ago, when ancient Egyptians used it as an herbal remedy for fertility problems.

-The Greek physician Dioscorides also noted its benefit as a tea for cough, sore throat and hoarseness.
-The Greeks are not the only ones who enjoyed sage tea, though, since this herbal infusion was also highly valued in France and China.1 Read on to find out why sage tea is such a treasured beverage and how you can enjoy it at home.
+The Greek physician Dioscorides also noted its benefit as a tea for cough, sore throat and hoarseness.1 The Greeks are not the only ones who enjoyed sage tea, though, since this herbal infusion was also highly valued in France and China.2 Read on to learn why sage tea is such a treasured beverage and how you can enjoy it at home.

 What Is Sage Tea?

-Also known as the "thinker's tea" because of its ability to help enhance mental clarity and concentration, 2,3 sage tea is an herbal infusion made from the fresh or dried gray-green leaves of the sage herb.
-Sage is a perennial plant that's native to the Mediterranean regions, and it has long been regarded as one of the most important medicinal herbs.4
+Also known as the “thinker’s tea” because of its ability to help enhance mental clarity and concentration,3,4 sage tea is an herbal infusion made from the fresh or dried gray-green leaves of the sage herb.
+Sage is a perennial plant that’s native to the Mediterranean regions, and it has long been regarded as one of the most important medicinal herbs.5

-During the medieval period, sage was even called "salvia salvatrix," which means "sage, the savior," because it's one of the key ingredients of a concoction that can help prevent the deadly bubonic plague.5 Drinking the infusion of this plant is one of the best ways to obtain its nutrients such as:6
+During the medieval period, sage was even called “salvia salvatrix,” which means “sage, the savior,” because it’s one of the key ingredients of a concoction that can help prevent the deadly bubonic plague.6 Drinking the infusion of this plant is one of the best ways to obtain some of its nutrients such as:7

-The phenolic flavonoids apigenin, luteolin and diosmetin, which are known for their powerful antioxidant and anti-inflammatory properties,7,8,9 are also found in sage tea.10 This herbal infusion can provide you with rosmarinic acid as well,11 which is a polyphenolic compound with antimicrobial, anti-inflammatory and anti-carcinogenic properties.12,13
+The phenolic flavonoids apigenin, luteolin and diosmetin, which are known for their powerful antioxidant and anti-inflammatory properties,8,9,10 are also found in sage tea.11 This herbal infusion can provide you with rosmarinic acid as well,12 which is a polyphenolic compound with antimicrobial, anti-inflammatory and anticarcinogenic properties.13,14

 Uses and Benefits of Sage Tea